 print(a) #=> [2]

-Note that the list object a is not changed – it is the same object but its content at index 0 has changed, which causes the aliasing effect demonstrated by the “if” statement.
+Note that the list object a is not changed – it is the same object but its content at index 0 has changed, which causes the aliasing effect demonstrated by the if statement.

 Aliasing of arguments with immutable types cannot happen in Python.
 The following example demonstrates that one can emulate a call by reference by assigning the returned object to the passed argument: